simonporcher/COVID-19-Governments-Responses/README.md

 - testing: binary variable equal to1 if there was a public testing policy and 0 otherwise;
 - testing_narrow:  binary flag to distinguish narrow testing policies from large testing policies.
 1 denotes that testing policies were targeted to some individuals, 0 that testing policies were not targeted (either large or not implemented).
 The nature of the testing policy is based on the information reported in the measures “mass population testing” and “testing policy” in the ACAPS.
 When the measure was targeted, testing_narrow was coded 1.
 On the contrary, when the measure was not targeted, testing_narrow was coded 0.
 The interaction of testing and testing_narrow allows researchers to create three levels of measures: no testing policy (testing=0 and testing_narrow =0), narrow testing policy (testing=1 and testing_narrow =1) or large testing policy (testing=1 and testing_narrow =0);
 - surveillance: binary variable equal to1 if mobile app or bracelet surveillance was implemented and 0 otherwise;
+- surveillance_partial: binary variable equal to1 if the enhanced surveillance is optional or reserved for a category of person (e.g. certain professions or foreigners) and 0 otherwise, based on information in the ACAPS.
+When the measure was partial, surveillance_partial was coded 1.
+On the contrary, when the measure was strict (anybody suspected of having COVID-19), surveillance_partial was coded 0.
+The interaction of surveillance and surveillance_partial allows researchers to create three levels of measures: no surveillance (surveillance=0 and surveillance_partial =0), partial surveillance (surveillance=1 and surveillance_partial=1) or strict surveillance (surveillance=1 and surveillance_partial =0);
+- masks : binary variable equal to1 if mandates to wear masks in public spaces were implemented and 0 otherwise;
+- masks_partial: binary variable equal to1 if the obligation to wear masks is regional, based on information in the ACAPS.
+When the measure was regional, masks_partial was coded 1.
+On the contrary, when the measure was national, masks_partial was coded 0.
+The interaction of masks and masks_partial allows researchers to create three levels of measures: no obligations to wear masks (masks=0 and masks_partial =0), regional obligations to wear masks (masks=1 and masks_partial=1) or national obligations to wear masks (masks=1 and masks_partial =0);
 - state: binary variable equal to1 if the state of emergency is declared and 0 otherwise;
+- state_partial: binary variable equal to1 if the state of emergency is declared on a local basis and 0 otherwise, based on information in the ACAPS.
+When the measure was local, state_partial was coded 1.
+On the contrary, when the measure was not localized, state_partial was coded 0.
+The interaction of state and state_partial allows researchers to create three levels of measures: no state of emergency (state=0 and state_partial =0), partial state of emergency (state=1 and state_partial=1) or national state of emergency (state=1 and state_partial =0);
 - cash: binary variable equal to1 if cash transfers are implemented and 0 otherwise;
 - wage: binary variable equal to1 if wage support is implemented and 0 otherwise;
 - credit: binary variable equal to1 if credit schemes are implemented and 0 otherwise;